 Park will field 1-2 teams per program based on the number of interested students.
 Placement involves a combination of many factors including experience, skill, commitment, social and emotional maturity, roster size, and positions needed at each level.
 Grade level is not the determining factor for team placement; each player will be evaluated during the team tryout period and placed by the coaches on the appropriate team.
 Sportsmanship is a key component for every program at every level.

 This is our most competitive level.
 There are large demands on the student-athletes’ time; practices are longer than junior varsity practices, and there are more games, including tournaments and possible weekend practices and competitions.
 Playing time is not guaranteed.

 Competition is at a high level; this reflects a competitive experience for those students not making the varsity level.
 There are significant demands on the student-athlete’s time.
 The teaching of rules, skills, and strategies is key.
-All students will get meaningful playing time over the course of the season but not necessarily equal playing time.
-Playing time is determined by effort, attendance, skill, sport IQ.
+All students will get meaningful playing time over the course of the season, but not necessarily equal playing time.
+Playing time is determined by effort, attendance, skill, and sport IQ.

 Six credits of physical education are required for graduation.

 One credit is given for each season of participation in a PE class, and 1.5 credits are given for each season of interscholastic athletics.
 Thus, a student who participates on teams during two of the three seasons will meet the requirement by the end of the tenth grade year.
 A student who participates only in the PE program needs to be involved in each of the seasons to meet the requirement by the end of the tenth grade.
 Students may also accumulate credits by playing on teams some seasons and participating in PE during others.
 Students are strongly encouraged to complete this requirement prior to the junior year.